google-deepmind/dks/README.md

 ## Usage

-For each of the supported tensor programming frameworks, there is a corresponding subpackage which handles the activation function transformations and weight initializations.
+For each of the supported tensor programming frameworks, there is a corresponding subpackage which handles the activation function transformations, weight initializations, and (optional) data preprocessing.
 (These are `dks.jax`, `dks.pytorch`, and `dks.tensorflow`.)
 It's up to the user to import these and use them appropriately within their model code.
 Activation functions are transformed by the function `get_transformed_activations()` in the module `activation_transform` of the appropriate subpackage.
 Sampling initial parameters is done using functions inside of the module `parameter_sampling_functions` of said subpackage.
+And data preprocessing is done using the function `per_location_normalization` inside of the module `data_preprocessing` of said subpackage.
 Note that in order to avoid having to import all of the tensor programming frameworks, the user is required to individually import whatever framework subpackage they want. e.g. `import dks.jax`.
 Meanwhile, `import dks` won't actually do anything.

 `get_transformed_activations()` requires the user to pass either the "maximal